VUMC-VMAC/GWAS_QC/README.md

 #### Post-Imputation QC Part 1

+The first part of post-imputation QC performs initial quality filtering and assigns ancestry categories based on SNPWeights.

 Files needed for part 1 of post-imputation QC:
 - Singularity container
 - Imputation results and password to unzip them